-The core mission of the Teacher Education Department is to prepare competent pre-service and in-service teachers, and other personnel, for the schools of the Mississippi Delta Region, the State of Mississippi, the nation, and beyond.
-The TED is committed to providing need-based staff development services, research and technical assistance support and in-service training for its constituent school districts, agencies, and other entities.
+The Core Mission of the Teacher Education Department (TED) is to prepare competent pre-service and in-service teachers, and other personnel, for the school districts of the Mississippi Delta Region, the State of Mississippi, the nation, and beyond.
+The TED is committed to providing staff development services, research, technical assistance, support, and in-service training for its constituent school districts, agencies, and other entities.

 The TED is also committed to providing mentoring support for its first-year teachers, especially those who are employed in the Mississippi Delta Region.
-The Department provides and supports summer enrichment activities and other special programs for Pre- Kindergarten-12th grade students and seeks opportunities to collaborate with school districts, service providers, and institutions of higher education.
+The Department provides and supports summer enrichment activities and other special programs for Pre- Kindergarten-12th grade students and seeks opportunities to collaborate with school districts, service providers, and other state Institutions of Higher Learning.